donapieppo/libpam_upn2sam/README.md

 # Configuration

-`/etc/libnss-upn2sam.conf` is the configuration file and contains the upn domain and the kerberos realm separated by `:`.
+`/etc/libnss-upn2sam.conf` is the configuration file and contains the upn domains and the corresponding kerberos realms separated by `:`.

 For example a file